 Real estate professional, John Marshall, published this blog post on ActiveRain earlier on in the month and he makes some exceptional points.
 It’s such a good post that we think it deserves a re-blog.

-In this post, John mentions that when he looked In your real estate sales business, are you tracking where your leads are coming from?at where his business was coming from last year, he discovered that the vast majority of it came from referrals or people who he already knew.
+In this post, John mentions that when he looked at where his business was coming from last year, he discovered that the vast majority of it came from referrals or people who he already knew.
 This post highlights the importance of maintaining and building relationships with those people you already know and who know you.
 Focus on these people and grow your business based on referrals and past clients.

 In order to ensure that relationship building with your contacts do not fall through the cracks, you need a CRM for real estate to help you organize everything.
 A real estate CRM will give you automatic prompts when it’s time to get in touch.
 It will also allow you to group and categorize your contacts so you can send out personalized mass emails and letters to specific niches, like John discusses.